ribesstefano/ribesstefano.github.io/_pages/cv.md

 Interests and Activities
 ======
-- Sketching, cooking, and playing football as a goalkeeper.
+- Sketching, cooking, and playing football as a goalkeeper (but don't ask me for my favorite team, I have no clue!)